-Proof of the Truth ...
-If the famous words and oratory of Frederick Douglass, circa 1818-1893, has, through a prolonged process of social change, become the modern predicate of today’s breaking trajectory of media reports that there is an increase in support among African Americans toward GOP policy issues, domestic and global, that makes Douglass conceivably one of the most reliable reporters of the truth in American history.
+PROOF OF THE TRUTH ....
+And since Frederick Douglass's famous words and oratory, circa 1818-1893, have, through a prolonged process of social change, become the modern predicate for today’s breaking trajectory of media reports.
+Simultaneously, this indicated that there is already an increase in support among African Americans toward GOP policy issues, domestic and global.

 Give Yourself An Inclusive Black History Month Every Day!
 SUBSCRIBE: www.TonyBrownsJournal.com/subscribe